JohnAugustineMcCain/Trivalent/README.md

 - **Graceful degradation** (never “NEITHER”; fall back to **BOTH**)
 - **Reliability learning** (bounded weights, down-weight poor sources)

-**Bottom line:** This moves from what was once an “interesting prototype” to a **deployable AI safety architecture** grounded in paraconsistent logic and practical engineering.
+**Bottom line:** This moves from what was once an “interesting idea” to a **deployable AI safety architecture** grounded in paraconsistent logic and practical engineering.

 ---